nikitha108/Project_marketing/README.md

 - **Visual Studio Code:** My go-to for executing my Python scripts.
 - **Git & GitHub:** Essential for version control and sharing my Python code and analysis, ensuring collaboration and project tracking.

-# Data Preparation and Cleanup
+# Data Preparation and EDA

 This section outlines the steps taken to prepare the data for analysis, ensuring accuracy and usability.
+The notebook with detailed steps here: [Exploratory Data Analysis](EDA.ipynb)

 ## Import & Clean Up Data